 SHRI CHANDRA PRATAP NARAIN SINGH: Sir, the hon.
-Member is quite correct in what he has stated.
-At \hat stage, there were cer-ain problems being faced by the scientists at LIP.
-But, Sir, as the technology today is far more advanced, we have gained enough experience, and the problem that she stated is not one of the factors hampering this particular process.
-Regarding the content of protein, it is low-grade protein and I think the percentage today is between 51 and 56 of protein.
+Member is quite correct in what he stated.
+At 'hat stage, there were cerain problems being faced by scientists at II.P.
+But, Sir, as the technology today is far more vanced, we have gained enough experience, and the problem that stated is not one of \mathbf{t} he factors hampering this particular process.
+Regarding the content of protein, it is low-grade protein and I think percentage today is between 51 and 56 of protein.
 Now, Sir, that is not very low.
-As I have stated earlier, this being a research and development project with the limitations of land and with our off-shore drilling and more petroleum being available to India, we should continue our R&D project of thi3 kind because in fufure it may be a very very viable enterprise.
+As I have stated earlier, this being a research and development project with the limitations of land and with our off-shore drilling and more petroleum being available to India, we should continue R & D project of this kind because in future it may be a very very viable enterprise.

-MR. CHAIRMAN: What about the other part-the damage done by-microorganisms?
+MR. CHAIRMAN: What about the done by other part-the damage micro-organisms?

-SHRI CHANDRA PRATAP SINGH: It is not really NARAIN micro-organism; it is hydro-carbons.
+CHANDRA SHRI PRATAP NARAIN SINGH: It is not really micro-organism; it is hydro-carbons.